Remty5/Vanced-Bootanimation/README.md

 -vortextriangle: This is perfect, the bezzels are small, animation is smooth and fancy, I can't imagine I lived all my life without this.

--noobbot: Uhh I'm Indian and here, we only have some kind of animations but they're all boring but THIS, this is a real innovation and I'm glad I had to see this animation.
+-noobbot: Uhh I'm Indian and here, we only have some kind of animations and they're all boring but THIS, this is a real innovation and I'm glad I had to see this animation.
 So uhh where's my 10 bux?

 Download this module withinin next 15 minutes and you'll get FREE module removal kit if you don't like